dguerri/random-tech-stuff/_posts/2022-08-20-mocking-filesystem-file-and-fileInfo-in-golang-unit-tests.md

 I will show you how to abstract calls to functions using the filesystem through the Go `os` core library, which (at least up to Go version 1.19) is not particularly test-friendly.
 We will also see how to define unit tests on the relative mock functions.

-Note that the concepts and strategies used here apply to other scenarios:
+Note that the concepts and strategies used here apply to other scenarios.
+This is commonly called _dependency injection_:

 1. Abstract the actual callsites in the functions you want to test using interfaces;
 2. Define an implementation of those interfaces wrapping the “actual” calls (OS, APIs, DBs, …);